storybookjs/builder-vite/README.md

 > For autoreload of stories to work, they need to have `.stories.tsx` file suffix.
 > See also [#53](https://github.com/eirslett/storybook-builder-vite/pull/53)

+The builder supports both development mode in Storybook, and building a static production version.

 ### Customize Vite config